-Geoffrey Cain, a geo-political expert, is Senior Fellow for Critical Emerging Technologies at Lincoln Policy Network.
-He regularly advises, consults and speaks for corporations, venture capital and private equity firms, and political leaders on the ways that foreign governments deploy novel technologies and to be more risk-averse in these new, uncertain futures.
-A foreign correspondent and author, Cain’s most recent book, The Perfect Police State: An Undercover Odyssey Into China’s Terrifying Surveillance Dystopia of the Future, was called “a prescient, alarming work on the overreach of technology and state power” in a Kirkus starred review.
+Geoffrey Cain, technologist and author, is Senior Fellow for Critical Emerging Technologies at Lincoln Policy Network.
+He regularly advises, consults and speaks for corporations, venture capital and private equity firms, and political leaders on the ways that America can rebuild and on large-scale technological changes, rivalries, and struggles underway worldwide.
+A longtime foreign correspondent, Cain’s most recent book, The Perfect Police State: An Undercover Odyssey Into China’s Terrifying Surveillance Dystopia of the Future, was called “a prescient, alarming work on the overreach of technology and state power” in a Kirkus starred review.
 His first book, Samsung Rising, was longlisted for the 2020 Financial Times and McKinsey Business Book of the Year award.
 In 2022, Geoffrey began to serve on the advisory council of the Krach Institute for Tech Diplomacy at Purdue University.

 A former correspondent at The Economist, and senior correspondent at GlobalPost, Cain has been a regular commentator in The Wall Street Journal, Time, Financial Times, and Foreign Policy, a contributing editor at The Mekong Review, and a regular guest on CNN, MSNBC, BBC and Bloomberg.
 His work takes him to the world’s most authoritarian and far-off places, from inside North Korea to the trans-Siberian railway across Russia, from investigations into genocide in Cambodia to experiments in technological surveillance in China.
 He has testified before Congress on his expertise.